-Deadline for Student Submission: Friday, February 19 at 11:59PM.
+Deadline for Student Submission: Thursday, February 17, at NOON.

 Once the Honors Director has approved development of an Honors Contract proposal, you and the student will continue collaborating to come up with the basic idea for the project.
 It is the student's responsibility to develop and submit their Honors Contract Proposal.
-They will be asked to forward and email from you indicating your willingness to mentor the project and your approval of its academic plan.
+They will be asked to forward and email or provide a cover sheet signature from you indicating your willingness to mentor the project and your approval of its academic plan.